-On or about December 3, 2020, Netgain Technologies ("Netgain"), a vendor Perkins uses for hosting data in the cloud, alerted Perkins to the fact that Netgain suffered a ransomware attack ("Incident").
-Upon learning of the Incident, Perkins began communication with Netgain to determine the full impact of the Incident as it relates to Perkins' and Perkins' clients' data as quickly as possible.
+On or about December 3, 2020, Netgain Technologies ("Netgain"), a vendor Perkins uses for hosting its data in the cloud, alerted Perkins to the fact that Netgain suffered a ransomware attack (the "Incident").
+Upon learning of the Incident, Perkins was in regular communication with Netgain to determine the full impact of the Netgain Incident as it related to Perkins and Perkins' data as quickly as possible.

-On January 15, 2021, Netgain confirmed the following: between November 8, 2020 and December 3, 2020, an unauthorized actor accessed Netgain servers that store Perkins' files, including Perkins' clients' files, some of which the unauthorized actor copied and stole.
-The unauthorized actor also encrypted Netgain files and demanded a ransom payment be made by Netgain in exchange for the decryption key, as well as the return of stolen files.
-Netgain paid an undisclosed ransom and the unauthorized actor returned the stolen files and provided Netgain with the decryption key.
-Per Netgain, law enforcement, and the cybersecurity specialists that Netgain engaged, the attacker group that the unauthorized actor is thought to be affiliated with is not known to publicly post any stolen data, nor keep any copies of stolen data once the ransom is paid.
+On January 15, 2021, Netgain confirmed the following: between November 8, 2020, and December 3, 2020, an unauthorized actor accessed Netgain servers that store Perkins' data, some of which the authorized actor copied and stole.
+The unauthorized actor also encrypted files and demanded a ransom payment be made by Netgain in exchange the return of stolen files, as well as a decryption key.
+Netgain paid an undisclosed ransom, and the unauthorized actor returned the files they had stolen and provided Netgain with a decryption key.
+Per Netgain, law enforcement, and the cybersecurity specialists that Netgain engaged, the attacker group is not known to post any data, nor keep any copies of stolen data once the ransom is paid.
 Nevertheless, Perkins considers any data that was accessible to or acquired by the attacker to be at risk.
-Perkins did confirm with Netgain that Netgain has taken steps to further safeguard against future threats, including implementing additional advanced threat protection tools, resetting passwords, reviewing and restricting access rights, and hardening network security rules and protocols.

-In addition, Perkins continues to conduct its own detailed review to determine what information should be considered at risk as a result of the Incident.
-This includes a lengthy and time-consuming review of its internal records to identify the individuals whose sensitive information may have been contained in data stored on the Netgain systems identified that were involved in the Incident.
-In addition, Perkins is working with a data mining vendor tasked with conducting a programmatic and manual review of all files contained on the impacted systems to determine the types of personal information stored therein and identify the individuals to whom the personal information relates.
-As Perkins' data mining effort is still underway, it is possible Perkins may identify additional impacted clients and affiliated individuals requiring notice in the future, and we will supplement this notice accordingly if so.
+Upon becoming aware of the Incident, Perkins conducted its own detailed review to determine what information should be considered at risk as a result of the Netgain Incident.
+This included a comprehensive and time-consuming months-long programmatic and manual review of all files contained on the impacted systems to determine the types of personal information stored therein and identify the individuals to whom the personal information relates.
+Perkins then conducted additional lengthy review of its internal files to confirm contact information for impacted individuals in order to provide notification of the Incident.

-On February 10, 2021, Perkins notified Wieden+Kennedy of the Incident and that personal information relating to Wieden+Kennedy employees and benefits plan participants was involved.
-The personal information impacted may vary by individual, but generally includes: first name/last name, address, Social Security number, employee identification number, date of birth, and benefit/retirement plan account information.
+Perkins confirmed that personal information relating to individuals was at risk.
+The impacted information may vary by individual, but includes name, Social Security number, and financial account information.